Protecting Workers During Hazardous Materials Abatement

 Enviro-Vac’s vacuum loaders and automated baggers are powerhouses when it comes to the cleanup and decontamination of hazardous dust materials.
 Having the correct equipment for the job is only one important step toward a safe and highly efficient cleanup or decontamination undertaking.

-There are many hazardous materials in the workplace Asbestos and lead coatings are the obvious and most well known hazards in a typical building but there are many other hazardous materials in a typical building or facility that present a potential hazard to workers.
-They include mercury, mould, PCB coatings, arsenic, heavy metal dust, silica dust and combustible dusts just to mention a few.
+There are many hazardous materials in the workplace, asbestos and lead coatings are the obvious and most well known hazards in a typical building but there are many other hazardous materials in a typical building or facility that may present a potential hazard to workers.
+They include mercury, mould, PCB coatings, arsenic, heavy metal dust, silica dust and combustible dusts, just to mention a few.

 Airborne dusts are of particular concern because they are associated with classic widespread occupational lung diseases, as well as with systemic intoxications such as lead poisoning, especially at higher levels of exposure.
 There is also increasing interest in other dust-related diseases, such as cancer, asthma, allergies and irritation, as well as a whole range of non-respiratory illnesses, which may occur at much lower exposure levels.